-Licensee compromised patient safety by his policies and practices that were to take a full spine X-ray series on all new patients who had been in a motor vehicle accident.
-Licensee specifically directed to his doctor associates on 9/11/09 that "he wanted 3-2-3 files done on all PI [personal injury] patients except infants.
-Do not hesitate.
-Trauma is all that is needed.
-I don't want them postponed or ordered piecemeal or when you believe they are indicated.
-Get them done."
-Further, Licensee told one associate to "light them up" referring to patients being Xrayed.
+Licensee and Dr. Platt compromised patient safety by their policies and practices that were to take a full spine X-ray series on all new patients who had been in a motor vehicle accident.
+Licensee condoned the office policy to "light them up" referring to patients being Xrayed.
 The Board finds that this constitutes over-exposure of patients to harmful X-rays.
 The Board relies on the University of Western States Diagnostic Imaging Guidelines for Musculoskeletal Complaints which found that absent pain, normal range of motion and absent of neurological deficits, physical examination is reliable in this region (i.e. no need for X-rays).
 When the patient is alert and asymptomatic, injury risk is low and radiographs provide no clinical utility.
-Licensee's directive to "light up" the patients is inappropriate and exposes patients unnecessarily to radiation.
+This clinic policy to "light up" the patients is inappropriate and exposes patients unnecessarily to radiation.
 Research indicates that even low doses of radiation can be harmful and increase the risk of cancer.